sbrugel/python-games/memory-puzzle/README.md

 ## Changes from original

+- [New] Added three more shapes: hexagon, hourglass, smiley face
 - [Change] FPS increased to 60 with animation speeds changed accordingly
 - [Change] When boxes are revealed at start, number of boxes opened at a time scales with board size
 - [Fix] Window no longer freezes when revealing box contents after a game is won